Makes 2 Stollen • Prep 30′ • Overnight soaking • Oven 1h • Easy

 Roughly chop the candied orange peel and add to the dough with the soaked raisins and remaining liquid.
 Knead into the dough so the fruit is well distributed.

 Wetten your hands and place half of the dough on a baking tray lined with baking paper and shape it into an oval.
-Make two indentations into the dough, lengthwise.
+Make a lengthwise indentation into one side of the dough.

-Shape half the marzipan into a sausage as long as the length of the stollen an place into one of the indentations.
-Fold the dough over the marzipan so that it lands on the second, empty indentation – creating the typical Stollen shape.
+Shape half the marzipan into a sausage as long as the length of the Stollen and place into the indentation.
+Fold the dough over the marzipan so that it covers it all, then press against the fold to seal, creating the typical Stollen shape.

 Leave to cool for 15 minutes and repeat the process with the remaining butter and icing sugar.
-Leave to cool completely.
+Lift the Stollens onto a wire rack and eave to cool completely.

-The Stollens keep covered in foil in a cool place for a couple of weeks.
+Wrap in foil once the Stollens have cooled and keep in a cool place.
+These will easily keep for a couple of weeks.

 Hi Anne, thanks for this recipe.
 I made it last night just as described for National Baking day today 17 May.
 I took it to the office where everyone said it was fantastic.